 - The more coconut the better: Sugar often helps flavors come through.
 But, by using coconut condensed milk and coconut milk, you get lots of tropical flavor without needing additional sugar to enhance the subtle pineapple and coconut flavor.

-How to make this - step by step:
+How to make this coconut drink:

 Step one: Prep banana